-Do you legally have to wear a helmet when cycling in Alaska?
+Do you legally have to wear a helmet when cycling in Nevada?

 Wearing a helmet is mandatory on all Intrepid cycling tours.
-If you need to buy one before your trip, it's best to go to a bicycle shop where the shop assistants can help you find a helmet that fits your head properly.
-This is important, as helmets are most effective when they fit properly.
-As a general rule, it should feel snug, not tight, and also cover your forehead (note: you should never wear your helmet tilted).
+If you need to buy one before your trip, it's best to go to a bicycle shop where the shop assistants can help you find a well-fitted helmet for your head as they're most effective when they fit correctly.
+As a general rule, a helmet should feel snug but not tight, and cover your forehead.